If you’re exploring treatment to change your drinking, you’re practicing self-care. And that’s something to be proud of.

 But that’s changed.
 We’re working with leading experts and clinicians to re-write the rules, and debunk these myths for good.

-Myth 1 👩🏽⚕️: “Drinking is a moral failing.
+Myth 1 👩🏽⚕️: “Unhealthy drinking is a personal failing.
 Why would I talk to a doctor?”

 Fact: Alcohol use disorder is a medical condition, like heart disease is.

 Alcohol use disorder (AUD) is a medical condition that can be diagnosed by a physician and treated with evidence-based tools.
 Drinking habits are not in any way related to someone’s moral compass or understanding of right and wrong.
 AUD is a biopsychosocial disorder, which means biological, psychological, and social conditions interact to influence someone’s drinking behaviors.

 Unlike many traditional recovery programs, Monument employs tools like online alcohol therapy (including cognitive behavioral therapy modalities) and FDA-approved medication that research has proven to work.
 We connect members to licensed physicians and therapists specialized in treating substance use disorders.
 In many traditional programs, counselors and coaches often administer care.
 Treating AUD like the medical condition it is reduces the stigma, and increases the likelihood of patient success.

 Myth 2 📉: “My drinking isn’t severe enough to seek support.”